Use the analysis-aliws plug-in

 -

-Analyzer: The aliws analyzer preserves function words, function word phrases, and symbols without filtering them.
-It also automatically converts all uppercase English characters to lowercase.
+aliwsanalyzer retains function words, phrases, and symbols.
+It also converts all uppercase English characters to lowercase. -

 Tokenizer: aliws_tokenizer